hoomaan-kh/inspecmodified/CONTRIBUTING.md

 We are glad you want to contribute to InSpec!
 This document will help answer common questions you may have during your first contribution.

-As a reminder, all participants are expected to follow the [Code of Conduct](https://github.com/inspec/inspec/blob/master/CODE_OF_CONDUCT.md).

 ## Submitting Issues

 We utilize **Github Issues** for issue tracking and contributions.
 You can contribute in two ways: